DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxPopover/dxPopover.md

 ---
 ---
 ##### shortDescription
-The **Popover** is a widget that shows notifications within a box with an arrow pointing to a specified UI element.
+The **Popover** is a UI component that shows notifications within a box with an arrow pointing to a specified UI element.

 ##### widgettree
 target: "#widget",